twitocode/Tantalum/content/Books/Leviathan Wakes.md

  p.535-536 - holden convinces  fred to delay missles - *holden and miller change of heartikk* p.539 - **the new versus the old miller** p.543-545 - **Miller meets julie finally, julie is scared, talked out of going to earth.
 Miller fought for a person he never met.
-Miller takes off his suit** p.556 - fred speaking, tension between earth mars and belt are the highest, martian elections could change thingsttt
+Miller takes off his suit** p.556 - fred speaking, tension between earth mars and belt are the highest, martian elections could change p.559 - **turn miller into a symbol of the belt**